-On August 10, 2020, we and Secura signed an Asset Purchase Agreement (Secura APA) and on September 30, 2020, the transaction closed.
+On August 10, 2020, we and Secura signed the Secura APA and on September 30, 2020, the transaction closed.

 Pursuant to the Secura APA, we sold to Secura our exclusive worldwide license for the research, development, commercialization, and manufacture in oncology indications of products containing duvelisib.
 The sale included certain intellectual property related to duvelisib in oncology indications, certain existing duvelisib inventory, claims and rights under certain contracts pertaining to duvelisib.
 Pursuant to the Secura APA, Secura assumed all operational and financial responsibility for activities that were part of the duvelisib oncology program, including all commercialization efforts related to duvelisib in the United States and Europe, as well as our ongoing duvelisib clinical trials.
-Further, Secura assumed all obligations with existing collaboration partners developing and commercializing duvelisib, which include Yakult Honsha Co., Ltd. (Yakult), CSPC Pharmaceutical Group Limited (CSPC), and Sanofi.
+Further, Secura assumed all obligations with existing collaboration partners developing and commercializing duvelisib, which include Yakult, CSPC, and Sanofi.
 Additionally, Secura assumed all royalty payment obligations due under the amended and restated license agreement with Infinity.

-Pursuant to the terms of the Secura APA, Secura has paid us an up-front payment of \$70.0 million and has agreed to pay us (i) regulatory milestone payments up to \$45.0 million, consisting of a payment of \$35.0 million upon receipt of regulatory approval of COPIKTRA in the United States for the treatment of peripheral T-cell lymphoma and a payment of \$10.0 million upon receipt of the first regulatory approval for the commercial sale of COPIKTRA in the European Union for the treatment of peripheral T-cell lymphoma, (ii) sales milestone payments of up to \$50.0 million, consisting of \$10.0 million when total worldwide net sales of COPIKTRA exceed \$100.0 million when total worldwide net sales of COPIKTRA exceed \$200.0 million and \$25.0 million when total worldwide net sales of COPIKTRA exceed \$300.0 million, (iii) low double-digit royalties on the annual aggregate net sales above \$100.0 million in the United States, European Union, and the United Kingdom of Great Britain and Northern Ireland and (iv) 50% of all royalty, milestone and sublicense revenue payments payable to Secura under our existing license agreements with Sanofi, Yakult, and CSPC, and 50% of all royalty and milestone payments payable to Secura under any license or sublicense agreement entered into by Secura in certain jurisdictions.
+Pursuant to the terms of the Secura APA, Secura has paid us an up-front payment of \$70.0 million and has agreed to pay us (i) regulatory milestone payments up to \$45.0 million, consisting of a payment of \$35.0 million upon receipt of regulatory approval of COPIKTRA in the United States for the treatment of peripheral T-cell lymphoma and a payment of \$10.0 million upon receipt of the first regulatory approval for the commercial sale of COPIKTRA in the European Union for the treatment of peripheral T-cell lymphoma, (ii) sales milestone payments of up to \$50.0 million, consisting of \$10.0 million when total worldwide net sales of COPIKTRA exceed \$100.0 million, \$15.0 million when total worldwide net sales of COPIKTRA exceed \$100.0 million, \$15.0 million when total worldwide net sales of COPIKTRA exceed \$200.0 million and \$25.0 million when total worldwide net sales of COPIKTRA exceed \$300.0 million, (iii) low double-digit royalties on the annual aggregate net sales above \$100.0 million in the United States, European Union, and the United Kingdom of Great Britain and Northern Ireland and (iv) 50% of all royalty, milestone and sublicense revenue payments payable to Secura under our existing license agreements with Sanofi, Yakult, and CSPC, and 50% of all royalty and milestone payments payable to Secura under any license or sublicense agreement entered into by Secura in certain jurisdictions.